cleonadja/Data-Science-Toolkit/README.md

 ## How to configure a SSH key

- 1. Generate a ssh key locally by entering `ssh-keygen` in the bash shell (Git Bash)
+ 1. Generate a SSH key locally by entering `ssh-keygen` in the bash shell (Git Bash)
  2. The key will be saved in a file locally - the generic file path would be `~/.ssh/id_rsa`
  3. Verify the ssh key created by entering less `~/.ssh/id-rsa.pub`
    - Sample result: